Godfather (1991 film): Box office

 The film was a huge commercial success, becoming one among the biggest blockbusters ever in Malayalam film industry.
-It ran for 417 days at Sreekumar Theatre in Thiruvananthapuram alone, which still remains an unbeaten record in Malayalam film history.
-The film grossed ₹ 22,84,147 in 246 days from Sreekumar Theatre, Thiruvanthapuram.
+It ran for 404 days at Sreekumar Theatre in Thiruvananthapuram alone, which still remains an unbeaten record in Malayalam film history.
+The film grossed ₹ 22,84,147 in 246 days from Sreekumar Theatre, Thiruvananthapuram.

-Remake
+Remakes

 The film was remade into Telugu as Peddarikam (1992).
 In 1993 producer N. Chandra and director Purshottam Berde remade the film into Marathi as Ghayaal.
 In 2004, Priyadarshan remade the film in Hindi as Hulchul.
-It was also remade in Kannada as Pandavaru (2006) and in Odia as Love Dot Com.
+It was also remade in Kannada as Pandavaru (2006), in Bengali Bangladesh as Dadima (2006) and in Odia as Love Dot Com.

 Legacy

 The film ran for more than 400 days in movie theatres in Kerala.
 Especially the film ran for 417 days in Sree Kumar Theatre in Thiruvananthapuram.